1 9 7 2 – 1 9 9 7 (USA)

 These movies gave many budding young actors the spotlight, and names such as Jodi Foster, Rob Lowe and Jennifer Jason Leigh got their start on the Afterschool Specials.

 Noteworthy pieces included ‘The Wave’, in which a high school teacher teaches his students about social conformity using Third Reich propaganda tactics; ‘Winning and Losing’, about a senate race, and the animated literature classic, ‘Cyrano de Bergerac’.

-Other titles included ‘My Dad lives in a Downtown Hotel’, ‘The Magical Mystery Trip Through Little Red’s Head’, ‘Pssst!
+Other titles included ‘My Dad lives in a Downtown Hotel’ (with Beau Bridges), ‘The Magical Mystery Trip Through Little Red’s Head’, ‘Pssst!
 Hammerman’s After You!’, ‘It Must Be Love, ‘Cause I Feel So Dumb’, ‘Dinky Hocker’, ‘New York City Too Far From Tampa Blues’, ‘Reading, Writing and Reefer’, ‘Have You Ever Been Ashamed Of Your Parents?’, ‘The Day The Senior Class Got Married’, ‘High School Narc’, ‘The Day My Kid Went Punk’, ‘Daddy Can’t Read’, ‘The Secret Life Of TK Dearing’, ‘Me & Dad’s New Wife’ and ‘Mighty Moose & The Quarterback Kid’.

 Some specials boasted celebrity involvement such as teen idol Scott Baio going on a drug-fueled binge in ‘Stoned’ and an alcoholic bender in ‘The Boy Who Drank Too Much’, and Oprah Winfrey, who hosted an after-afterschool special panel discussion following the airing of ‘I Hate the Way I Look’.